Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Milton’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Milton, where glacial till soils often exhibit moderate acidity (pH 5.5–6.5) and variable drainage.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab to determine pH, NPK, organic matter, and micronutrient levels.
-Most flowering plants require a pH of 6.0–7.0; if soils are too acidic, apply dolomitic lime to raise pH and supply magnesium.
-Amendments such as compost should be incorporated at a rate of 2–4 inches tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage, microclimate, and existing vegetation using the USDA Web Soil Survey and document baseline conditions for future reference.
+A thorough soil assessment is the foundation of sustainable gardening in Milton, where glacial till soils often exhibit moderate acidity (pH 5.5–6.5) and variable drainage.
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
+Most flowering plants require a pH of 6.0–7.0; lime (preferably dolomitic for magnesium) should be added as needed.
+Amendments such as compost (2–4 inches, tilled to 8–10 inches) help achieve an organic matter target of 5–8%.
+Site evaluation should include drainage (clay/silt content), microclimate, and existing vegetation, with baseline conditions documented for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

 Flower planting near wetlands, streams, or other protected resources in Milton is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25–50 foot buffer zones require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the:
+Activities within 25–50 feet of these areas require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the local Conservation Commission.
+Erosion control measures—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is necessary if rare species habitats are present, and no work should occur during bird nesting season (March 15–August 31) in sensitive zones.
+For permitting and compliance, contact:

 Milton Conservation Commission